marcinjahn/puff/README.md

-# puff
+# Puff

 [![CI](https://github.com/marcinjahn/puff/actions/workflows/ci.yml/badge.svg?branch=main)](https://github.com/marcinjahn/puff/actions/workflows/ci.yml)

-Puff is a CLI tool that solves the issue of storing app configuration files in various directories (typically, they live in various code projects' folders) making it difficult to move these files to another dev machine.
-Such configuration files are often excluded from version control systems due to secrets that they may contain.
-Puff manages those files and stores them in one common location.
-Your apps access the configuration files via symlinks that puff creates.
+Puff is a CLI tool that manages configuration files of the apps you're developing.
+Typically, these configs live together with the source codes of your projects.
+They are often excluded from version control systems due to secrets that they may contain.
+Puff manages those files and stores them in one common location, making it easier to transer them to another dev machine.
+Your apps access the configuration files via symlinks that Puff creates.

 For the .NET developers, these could be `appsettings.json` files.
 For the NodeJS developers, these could be `.env` files.
-Often such files contain secrets that you want to keep to yourself.
+Often such files contain secrets that you want to keep locally.

-Puff is "noninvasive", meaning that your apps do not have to be adjusted to work with configuration files managed by puff.
-The configuration files are just replaced with symlinks (to a location managed by puff).
+Puff is "noninvasive", meaning that your apps do not have to be adjusted to work with configuration files managed by Puff.
+The configuration files are just replaced with symlinks (to a location managed by Puff).

 The tool is the most useful for those who are moving from one machine to another and want to keep their app configs with them.